wromanek/AdminScripts/README.md

 ```
 So the source table will stay not changed.
 New tables with `test_` prefix will be created.
 The newly created tables will contain exactly the same data which which source tables contained at the moment of running script.

-Please comment if you have any questions or suggestions.
+Please contact me if you have any questions or suggestions.